-These support groups are now meeting online on a monthly basis.
-If you’re interested in taking part online, please email email@example.com or call 01 674 6496.
+These support groups are now meeting regularly online.
+If you’re interested in taking part online, please email firstname.lastname@example.org or call 01 674 6496.

 If you have any concerns or questions about the technology involved, our team will talk you through the process of joining.

 We recognise that partners and spouses are often faced with particular challenges in supporting their loved ones who are living with sight loss.
 You may have feelings of sadness, anger or anxiety relating to your situation and this can affect you and your family on a regular basis.
 During these times, many people find it useful to talk through their feelings with someone outside their usual circle of family and friends, and often by meeting with others who have faced similar difficulties, vital support can be found.

 Our existing group currently meets once a month and is welcoming new members.
 If you think this may be of interest to you or to your partner/spouse, please contact us on email@example.com or call 01 674 6496.